UmarKhan-code/DeltaDemo1/README.md

 # DeltaDemo1
-This is a Demo for GIt GItHub class
+This is a Demo for GIt GItHub class.